elan-ev/tobira/docs/dev-workflow.md

 # Development workflow (compiling/building/testing)

+**TL;DR: Run `./x.sh start`**.

 Some software is required to build Tobira.
 See [this document](./build-requirements.md) for more information.

 Unfortunately, the build process is a bit involved.
-**We recommend using [`floof`](https://github.com/LukasKalbertodt/floof)** so you can use `floof.yaml` to handle that complexity for you.
+**We recommend using our script `x.sh`** which handles most of that complexity for you.
-Floof also gives you auto-rebuilds and browser-reloads whenever you change any file.
+In particular, with `./x.sh start` you get auto-rebuilds and browser-reloads whenever you change any file.
+Simply running `./x.sh` shows you the available commands/scripts.

-## Using floof (recommended)
+## Using `x.sh` (recommended)

-After installing floof, you just have to run `floof` inside the root directory of this repository.
+Ideally you want to use `./x.sh start`, but for that you need to install a few tools.
+Run `./x.sh check-system` to see what you are still missing and how to install those.

+After you installed all tools, **simply run `./x.sh start`**.
-This will then build everything in the right order for you and then watch for file changes.
+This will compile everything and watch for file changes to recompile and reload your browser sessions.
 Note that the first build can take a while.
-Floof also starts a dev server on http://127.0.0.1:8030 that forwards all requests to the Tobira backend.
+This also starts a dev server, which you want to use to access Tobira: http://127.0.0.1:8030.
 You want to open that URL in your browser during development.

-Whenever a source file changes, floof will automatically rebuild what's necessary.
 Frontend rebuilds are fairly quick, backend ones can take up to 15s.
 Once the relevant component has been rebuilt, all browser sessions of Tobira are automatically reloaded.

-Note that the `floof` build uses `relay-compiler --watch` which relies on [`watchman`](https://github.com/facebook/watchman).
-This needs to be installed on your system somehow or this part of the script will not work, and `relay-compiler` will only run once.

 ## Using `mold` as linker to improve incremental build times